esm-tools/esm_tools/docs/installation.rst

 2. Become a member of the group ``esm_tools``.
 Either look for the group and request membership, or directly contact dirk.barbi@awi.de.

 3. Request access from the corresponding author of the component.
-Feel free to contact us if you don't know who the model developers are.
+Feel free to contact us if you don't know who the model developers are or check the :ref:`Supported_Models:Supported Models` section.

 .. include:: ../README.rst